 So, why the STA logger?

-If you’ve managed to get this far, you’re probably already familiar with the STA logger home page.
+If you’ve managed to get this far, you’re probably already familiar with the STA logger home page and how the device can be used for weed management.
 On it, you’ll find a lot of info on why it is an important development for organisations involved in the delivery of conservation works.
 But for those of you with a background in GIS, you’re probably left wanting more details.
 And for the rest of you who just said “G-I-what?”, you’ll still find a lot of useful information in this post.
 Read on.

 What problem does it solve?